PoT-O: Proof of Tensor Optimizations (TW-RPC-001)

 flowchart TB

-subgraph offchain [Off-Chain: PoT-O Validator Service - Rust]
+subgraph offchain [Off-Chain PoT-O Validator Service Rust]

 ChallengeGen["Challenge Generator\n(derives from Solana slot hash)"]